When it comes to 3D printing clear resin models, I’ve heard a lot of people having trouble with cloudy prints, or even yellowing.

-A great tool to support your goal of clear resin 3D prints is the Tacklife Rotary Tool Accessories Kit.
+A great tool to support your goal of clear resin 3D prints is the Huepar Tools 200W Rotary Tool with 222 Pcs & 5 Attachments.
 It comes with a whole host of accessories, including those pieces for sanding and polishing.

 Do keep in mind that removing the marks from each layer is difficult since there may be small imperfections from sanding.
 They become a lot more visible when light shines at different angles.

 A combination of manual sanding, resin coating, then a final coating of spray is the perfect method of getting clear, transparent 3D prints.
 In addition, minimize the UV light exposure that you give to the resin prints.

 In order to prevent cloudy resin 3D prints, many people mention how cleaning with Yellow Magic or ResinAway really helped out.
 Those white cloudy patches may be caused by the water content in isopropyl alcohol.

 I’d recommend going with the 1-Gallon Yellow Magic 7 Cleaner, which has low VOCs and is human & pet-safe.
 It’s usually used for cleaning indirect food surfaces, but it works really well for clear resin prints.